theSYKLO/asahi-linux-dots/README.md

 ![after opening some apps](./Screenshots/appsOpen.png?raw=true)

 ## Prerequisites
-1. Fedora Asahi remix
+1. git
-2. git
+2. Fedora Asahi remix (for install script configs are usable)

 > [!CAUTION]
 > 1. this repo is created for asahi linux and I don't guarantee it will work on Fedora but you can try it.